 Be smart and give your body the fluid and food that supply the building blocks it needs:

 - Water and foods that contain a lot of water, such as chicken soup.

 - Fresh fruits that provide vitamins and antioxidants.

 - Protein-rich foods, such as eggs, poultry, fish, milk, meat, quinoa, beans, lentils, nuts/nut butters, cheese.

-- Greek yogurts with live & active cultures that can provide probiotics and protein.
+- Greek yogurts with live and active cultures that can provide probiotics and protein.